Four Things To Consider When Buying a Laptop

 What About The Categories?

-There are so many laptops on the market and they all come under different ‘categories’, from multimedia, ultraslim, ultrabook, ultraportable thin and light, and gaming laptops.
+There are so many laptops on the market and they all come under different ‘categories’, from multimedia, ultraslim, ultrabook, ultraportable thin and light, notebook and gaming laptops.
 They’re not all typically laptop ‘categories’ but with so many categories being marketed to consumers, it can be very overwhelming and confusing.
 To cut a long story short, we tend to look at screen size as the primary category for defining laptops, which you can see in our second tip.

 Most laptop buying guides tend to focus on specifications and mechanics, but we think that’s everything you need to know when buying a laptop to start with.
 If you do want to find out more about particular laptop all our products come with a full specifications list.
 To view our range of laptops, click here.